hanzoai/live/LLM.md

 ## Project Overview

-Daydream Scope is a real-time streaming application that combines FastAPI backend with FastRTC for WebRTC streaming and a React TypeScript frontend.
+Hanzo Stream is a real-time streaming application that combines FastAPI backend with FastRTC for WebRTC streaming and a React TypeScript frontend.
 The project is designed for streaming machine learning models for real-time video generation.

 ## Architecture